Skip to content

 Tables & Collections

-In Lau, we use the {} symbols to create Tables.
+In LAU, we use the {} symbols to create Tables.
 These are the most powerful part of the language, allowing you to store lists of items or complex data structures.

 lau-compiler.exe